r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

 ## Background

-Google Calendar supports a limited number of HTML tags, mainly to support importing events from other calendar apps that have full HTML support.
+Google Calendar supports a limited number of HTML tags, mainly for compatibility with other calendar apps that have full HTML support.
 However, most tags can only be inserted when importing events, including the <tt>&lt;IMG&gt;</tt> tag.

 When a user imports a calendar entry, Google does the following: